thephez/backup-readme/core/markdown/core-ref-p2p-network-data-messages.md

 *Added in protocol version 70001 as described by BIP37.*

 The [`merkleblock` message](core-ref-p2p-network-data-messages#merkleblock) is a reply to a [`getdata` message](core-ref-p2p-network-data-messages#getdata) which requested a <<glossary:block>> using the inventory type `MSG_MERKLEBLOCK`.
 It is only part of the reply: if any matching transactions are found, they will be sent separately as [`tx` messages](core-ref-p2p-network-data-messages#tx).
 As of Dash Core 0.17.0 [`islock` messages](core-ref-p2p-network-instantsend-messages#islock) for matching transactions are sent if present.

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "Note: `islock` messages are currently dropped once a ChainLock is present so in most cases they will not actually be provided in response to a merkleblock request.
-Future updates may modify this behavior."
+> Note: `islock` messages are currently dropped once a ChainLock is present so in most cases they will not actually be provided in response to a merkleblock request.
+Future updates may modify this behavior.
-}
-[/block]

 If a filter has been previously set with the [`filterload` message](core-ref-p2p-network-control-messages#filterload), the [`merkleblock` message](core-ref-p2p-network-data-messages#merkleblock) will contain the <<glossary:TXIDs>> of any transactions in the requested block that matched the filter, as well as any parts of the block's <<glossary:merkle tree>> necessary to connect those transactions to the block header's <<glossary:merkle root>>.
 The message also contains a complete copy of the <<glossary:block header>> to allow the client to hash it and confirm its <<glossary:proof of work>>.

 | Bytes    | Name               | Data Type        | Description